Cardiovascular Screening

 - Need For Personalised Interpretation Of Biomarkers – Clinical results must always be analysed within the individual context

 This assessment is led by Dr. Indhira Ghyssaert, ensuring precise clinical evaluation and personalised cardiovascular risk interpretation.
-Cardiovascular assessment focuses not only on isolated markers but on understanding how metabolic,
+Cardiovascular assessment focuses not only on isolated markers but on understanding how metabolic, inflammatory and vascular systems interact.

 How To Support Cardiovascular Health